 Iglesia de Cristo Rey is located in the Cristo Rey barrio of the Guayabal comuna in Medellín.
 One way to get to Iglesia de Cristo Rey is by using the Medellín Metro.
 To get there you would take Line A of the metro to the Poblado metro station.

-An alternate way to get to the church is via a taxi or Uber from your location.
-Most taxi and Uber drivers know Parque Cristo Rey in Guayabal is located.
+An alternate way to get to the church is via a taxi from your location.
+Most taxi drivers know where Parque Cristo Rey in Guayabal is located.
 If not, give the driver the address of the church below.

 And it is relatively easy to catch a taxi at Parque Cristo Rey to return.